JCSDA/jedi-docs/docs/using/jedi_environment/cloud/singlenode.rst

 This section provides detailed instructions on how to build and use an EC2 instance based on an existing AMI.
 The AMI can be thought of as a pre-built template that provides a software stack, and just needs the configuration details of the EC2 instance (such as the number of cores, the amount of memory, etc.).

-The following example uses the ``skylab-3.0.0-ubuntu20`` AMI.
+The following example uses the ``skylab-4.0.0-redhat8”`` AMI.

 1. Log into the AWS Console and select the EC2 service.
 In the sidebar on the left, scroll down to the Images section and click on the "AMIs" option.
-Select ``skylab-3.0.0-ubuntu20`` from the list of AMIs.
+Select ``skylab-4.0.0-redhat8”`` from the list of AMIs.
 Click on "Launch instance from AMI".
 2. Give your instance a meaningful name so that you can identify it later in the list of running instances.
 3. Select an instance type that has enough memory for your experiment.
 For available options see, https://aws.amazon.com/ec2/instance-types.
 Note that because you only have one node you will need a large amount of memory when running higher resolution experiments.
-For low resolution experiments, instances like t2.2xlarge may be sufficient, but for c96 experiments instances with at least 512GB memory are required.
+For low resolution experiments, instances like c6i.2xlarge may be sufficient, but for c96 experiments instances with at least 512GB memory are required.

 .. note:: Because the ``skylab`` AMIs come with a precompiled software stack and because ``spack`` optimizes the code for the hardware it is compiling on, instances of the same (processor) family or of a newer, compatible family are required for these AMIs.
 Here is a list of currently available ``skylab`` AMIs and the instance type they were built on:

+## TO DO update this table ##
 +-----------------------------------------+---------------------------------+--------------------------+
 | AMI name                                | Instance type used for building | Processor                |
 +=========================================+=================================+==========================+